Veterinary Dermatology for Dogs and Cats

 He provides dermatology clinics at selected veterinary practices in the Midlands Pet owners:

 David can only advise pet owners after your cat or dog has been referred to him by your usual vet.
 This is a straightforward process.
-Further details on pet owners page. |
+Further details on pet owners' page. |

 David Godfrey Dermatology offers- A compassionate, experienced, independent veterinary dermatologist